 Well, it helps anyway.
 The filling sort of soaks into the unbaked pie shell, but the flour slows that down a bit.

 You can definitely make your own pie crust, but I have to admit I like the disposable ones, especially since I usually only make these for “bring a dessert” occasions.
 I’d hate to leave a pie plate at someone’s house.
+Part of the appeal of this recipe is how decadent and amazing it is with very little effort.

 As soon as you’re done, preheat oven to 400F.
 That’s going to seem a bit high, but you’ll have to trust me.

 The pies go in the oven for about 30 minutes.
 Don’t quote me on that – watch your pie.
-There is absolutely no doubt when this is cooked – it will look firm and cooked.
+There is no doubt when this is cooked – it will look firm and cooked.
 The top will be an incredibly delicious looking golden brown.
 You shouldn’t have to reduce heat while it’s cooking.

 Just don’t take a nap while baking the pie – watch it.